codefresh-plugins/npm-publish/README.md

 - Add script command (optional)

-Create a script command to run the publish, in your `package.json`
+Create a script command to run the release-to-npm, in your `package.json`

 ```json
 {